polyphene/docs.holium.org/docs/get-started/setting-up.md

 This tutorial is geared towards first-time users who want detailed instructions on how to go from scratch to a working Holium project.
 As we aim to get use to all facets of the Holium CLI we choose a simple use case.

 The tutorial data are sourced from [Kaggle](https://www.kaggle.com/).
-They represents numbers on avocado sales in the United States.
+They represent numbers on avocado sales in the United States.
 The goal of our transformation pipeline is to create a data pipeline to get numbers of avocado type sales based on a given year.